PacktPublishing/Data-Analytics-Using-Splunk-9.x/README.md

-# Data Analytics using Splunk 9.x
+# Data Analytics Using Splunk 9.x